Henry Allan (painter)

 Henry Allan (18 June 1865 – 2 September 1912) was an Irish painter.

 He was born at Retreat House, Dundalk, County Louth, Ireland, the youngest son of William and Anne Allan.
 He studied art in Belfast and Dublin, and continued his art education in Antwerp, alongside contemporary Richard Moynan.
 He won multiple prizes at the Antwerp Academy as well as the Taylor Prize at the Royal Dublin Society.

 The gallery's website notes that the style of this work, shows the influence of his training in Antwerp with influences from the Hague School.

 Early life and family

 Early life in Ireland

-Henry Allan was born 18 June 1865 at Retreat House, Dundalk, Co.
-Louth.
+Henry Allan was born 18 June 1865 at Retreat House, Dundalk, County Louth.
 He was the youngest son of William and Anne Allan.
 William Allan was a distiller in Bachelor’s Walk in Dundalk, while Anne Allan was the daughter of Rev. Solomon Browne, who was a Presbyterian minister in Castledawson in County Londonderry.
 Allan began his training as an artist in Belfast and Dublin.
 Between 1882 and 1883, he studied at the Dublin Metropolitan School of Art alongside artist, Roderic O’Conor.
 O’Conor is considered as one of the best Irish artists and his work is on display across various museums worldwide.